ivankravets/labmet-weatherstation/README.md

- # Estação meteorológica com NodeMCU e Raspberry
+ # Weather station with NodeMCU and Raspberry

 The weather station is composed by one NodeMCU and one Raspberry.
 The NodeMCU captures weather data from sensors and sends them to Raspberry, which manages the receiving and sending of this data to the server.
 The server, for its part, treats the collected data, feed the website, application and database with the pertinent informations.
 In this way, the crop yield in question can be stipulated.